 If you are thinking of hiring the Castle for an event, go to our Weddings & hire pages.

-The Castle and the Trust are self-financing through visitor admissions, hire revenue and generous donations from members of the public.
+The Castle and TCMS are self-financing through visitor admissions, hire revenue and generous donations from members of the public.
 We currently receive no grants or public funding.
-Donations towards the upkeep of Castle Menzies can be made through our Virgin Money Giving page (which also collects Gift Aid if you are a UK tax-payer):
+Therefore please consider making a donation!

 Menzies Clan Society

 Learn more about the Menzies Clan Society by clicking here.
-The Society’s website is full of information on the Menzies clan, its history and ways in which you can get involved as a member.
-Castle Menzies remains the Society’s clan centre and a very enjoyable Menzies Clan Gathering is held here every August.
+The Society's website is full of information on our clan, its history and ways in which you can be involved.
+Castle Menzies remains the Society's clan centre and a very enjoyable Menzies Clan Gathering takes place here every August.